Pylons/pyramid/docs/narr/views.rst

 named template will be passed the dictionary as its keyword arguments, and the template renderer implementation will return the resulting rendered template in a response to the user.
-If the view callable returns anything but a dictionary, an error will be raised.
+If the view callable returns anything but a Response object or a dictionary, an error will be raised.

 Before passing keywords to the template, the keywords derived from the dictionary returned by the view are augmented.
 The callable object